theoperatore/AssocArray/README.md

 - Dynamic in Size
 - Null as a value is allowed
 - Ability to export as a HashMap<String, E>
+- Handles expansion of an array with a shadow

 Implementation
 ==============